Marie-Lucie Tarpent

 Marie-Lucie Tarpent (born November 9, 1941) is a French-born Canadian linguist, formerly an associate professor of linguistics and French at Mount Saint Vincent University [MSVU], Halifax, Nova Scotia, Canada.
 She is known for her descriptive work on the Nisga'a language, a member of the Tsimshianic language family, and for her proof of the affiliation of the Tsimshianic languages to the Penutian language group.

 Early life and education

 Marie-Lucie Tarpent was born on November 9, 1941, in Tonnerre, France.
-Tarpent graduated with a Licence ès Lettres (bachelor's) degree in English and German from University of Paris, Sorbonne in 1963.
+Tarpent graduated with a licence ès lettres (bachelor's) degree in English and German from the University of Paris in 1963.
 The following year, she attended the University of Vermont before earning a master's degree in linguistics in 1965 from Cornell University.
 From 1967–1970 and 1974–1977, Tarpent attended Simon Fraser University.
 She was on a Social Sciences and Humanities Research Council doctoral fellowship in from 1981–1983.
 In 1983, Tarpent was a part-time instructor at Northwest Community College (now called "Coast Mountain College").
 She completed her Doctorate in Linguistics at the University of Victoria in 1989.